What is the Redemption Rights Clause?

 How To Exercise the Right of Redemption

-The right of redemption exists in the real estate industry.
 Most states in the United States have a statutory redemption provision to allow borrowers to reclaim their property.
 The right of redemption can be exercised before foreclosure or after the property has been foreclosed upon and offered for sale.

-The borrower can exercise the right if they are able to source the money to repay the amount of debt owed to the state or creditor.
+The borrower can exercise the right if they are able to source the money to repay the amount of debt owed to the state or a creditor.
 When exercising a statutory right of redemption, payment rules may vary since buyers may be required to pay a price that is below the fair market value of the property rather than the outstanding amount of debt.

 Usually, most borrowers tend to take action after the property has been foreclosed upon.
-It is because borrowers who have enough money to pay the whole amount of outstanding debt can pay off the pending debt and other legal costs before the foreclosure occurs.
+This is because borrowers who have enough money to pay the whole amount of outstanding debt can pay off the pending debt and other legal costs before the foreclosure occurs.
 Waiting until the foreclosure has occurred will mean paying higher fees than they would have paid before they were considered debt defaulters.

-However, some buyers may wait to exercise their redemption rights until after a foreclosure sale in order to make a profit.
+Some buyers may wait to exercise their redemption rights until a foreclosure sale in order to make a profit.
 For example, the foreclosed property may be put on auction at a price that is below the market value.
 The buyer can pay the foreclosure sale price plus additional fees and then sell the property at an above market value price and earn a profit in the process.